iainctduncan/learn-scheme-for-max/part_1.rst

 From now on, the tutorial will not always show the returned null value, such as after calls to post, as it does clutter up examples.

-If we want so send out multiple values, so that the output is a Max list message, we use the **list** function:
+If we want to send out multiple values, so that the output is a Max list message, we use the **list** function:

 .. code:: scm